alitariq4589/mkdocs_check/mkdocs_src/docs/Software_Developer_Guide.md

 ![github settings3](../doc_images/github_repo_token3.png)

-Once there click on "Personal access tokens", then click on "Fine-grained tokens" from the dropdown list and after then click on "Generate new token".
+Once there, click on "Personal access tokens", then click on "Fine-grained tokens" from the dropdown list and after that click on "Generate new token".

 ![github settings4](../doc_images/github_repo_token4.png)